bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3-3-2.md

 -rw-r--r-- 1 kevinchen kevinchen  70K Apr 17 07:54 myir-imx6ulx-fb-glibc-x86_64-fsl-image-qt5-cortexa7hf-neon-toolchain-4.1.15-2.0.1.target.manifest
 ```

 The "*.host.manifest" is a list of host install packages.
-The "*.target.manifest" is a list of target device install packages.The file "myir-imx6ulx-fb-glibc-x86_64-fsl-image-qt5-cortexa7hf-neon-toolchain-4.1.15-2.0.1.sh" is SDK toolchain.
-It can be distrubute and install to other Linux system and compile program to target device.
+The "*.target.manifest" is a list of target device installed packages.The file "myir-imx6ulx-fb-glibc-x86_64-fsl-image-qt5-cortexa7hf-neon-toolchain-4.1.15-2.0.1.sh" is SDK toolchain.
+It can be distrubuted and installed to other Linux system and compile program to target device.